elgopher/pi/README.md

 ### Is Pi ready to use?

 Yes — the core functionality is implemented and ready to use.
 Currently, the focus is on developer tools like [piscope](piscope).

-Note: Pi does not yet have high-level APIs for handling sound effects or music playback.
+Note: Pi does not yet have high-level APIs for music playback.
 However, there is a low-level [piaudio](piaudio) API that can be used to create custom packages for playing, for example, [MOD][mod] and [XM][xm] modules.

 ### What similarities does Pi have with Pico-8 on the API level?